History of Buddha - Facts and Fiction

 All the world is already enlightened!

-His parents didn't want Siddharta to become a saint as they were foretold and shielded him from the world.
+His parents didn't want Siddharta to become a sage as they were foretold and shielded him from the world.

 But Siddharta discovered the suffering of people and decided to become a holy man, a traditional ascetic.